American Express Blue Cash Everyday® Overview

 Key Features & Benefits

 - Earn Cash Back on Everything.
-With Blue Cash you can earn Earn Cash Back: 3% at US supermarkets, up to $6,000 per year in purchases, 2% at US gas stations & select US dept stores, 1% on other purchases.
-With the Preferred version of this card you earn up to an astounding 6% cash back on your purchases - but you will pay a $75 annual fee for that privilege.
+With Blue Cash Everyday you can earn cash back: 3% at US supermarkets, on up to $6,000 per year in purchases (1% thereafter); 2% at US gas stations and select US department stores; and 1% on other purchases.
+With Blue Cash Preferred®, you earn up to an astounding 6% cash back on your purchases - but you will pay a $75 annual fee for that privilege.

 - Welcome Bonus.
-Get a bonus of $50 cash back AND a free year of Amazon Prime after spending $1,000 during your first three months as a cardholder.
+Get a bonus of $100 statement credit bonus after spending $1,000 during your first three months as a cardholder.